Graduate Program in Biomedical Engineering

-Biomedical Engineering at the University of Manitoba is a graduate program toward M.Sc., Ph.D. degrees and/or MD/PhD.
-It is a multidisciplinary program between the three faculties of Engineering, Medicine and Science.
+The Graduate Program in Biomedical Engineering (BME) at the University of Manitoba is a graduate program offering degree opportunities to achieve degrees in M.Sc., Ph.D., and/or M.D.-Ph.D.
+BME is a multidisciplinary program conducting research among three faculties: Engineering, Medicine, and Science.

-The main research areas of the program includes but not limited to: medical instrumentation and sensors, biological signal processing, biomedical image processing and reconstruction, gait analysis and rehabilitation, biophotonics, orthopaedic mechanics, neurocognitive science, non-invasive diagnosis of neurological disorders.
+We are currently conducting research in the areas of medical instrumentation and sensors, biological signal processing, biomedical image processing and reconstruction, gait analysis and rehabilitation, biophotonics, orthopaedic mechanics, neurocognitive science, non-invasive diagnosis of neurological disorders, etc.

 The graduate programs in BME are innovative, flexible and student-centred, offering opportunities to undertake research supervised by leaders in the field.